hamster007Github/tg_raidbot/README.md

 - Multiple raid chats, each with following individual configuration:
   - choose, if raids are grouped by raid level or only ordered by time
   - choose time order (latest or earliest end time first)
-  - geofence support
+  - Koji geofence (highly recommended) or manual geofence coordlist
   - include or exclude raid eggs
   - automatically pin message (activate or deactivate)
+- Koji geofence support

 # Limitations
-Only RDM is supported for now.
+Only RDM and Golbat is supported for now.
 Extension to support additional scanner systems should be easy by extending `scannerconnector.py`.
 PRs welcome.

 # Installation
 It is highly recommended to use virtual python environment (example here with virtualenv plugin).